odurc/c-lib-template/README.md

 c-lib-template
 ==============

-This repository is a project template with files and directories used to create C libraries.
-A script is provided in order to create the project, which will be done over a git repository.The basic structure of the new project is represented bellow.
+This repository is a project template including files and directories used to create C libraries.
+A script is provided in order to create the project, which will be done over a git repository.
+The basic structure of the new project is represented below.

     project dir
     |-- Makefile
+    |-- LICENSE
     |-- src
     |    |-- c files
     |    `-- h files